How to accept having a broken hip, just like Jacob?

 I guess I’m like Jacob who “stole” his father’s blessing from his older brother Esau: God had to go as far as breaking me a hip, for me to wake up and remember I am not perfect; thus, for me to stop being proud.
 I wrestled with God, negotiated with Him, thinking I could win a useless battle, but He broke me to save me (as I was stubborn as hell).

-It’s therefore hard to love myself as I feel haunted every day, and it seems like my sins are ever before me, but what I didn’t have in the past is compassion and mercy for others, and that leads me to God’s love a little more every day.
+It’s therefore hard to love myself as I feel haunted every day, and it seems like my sins are ever before me, but what I didn’t have in the past is compassion and mercy for others, and these lead me to God’s love a little more every day.

 Click here for Self-Love/Esteem Key Verses.